ShipuLoveMili/CVPR2022-AURL/README.md

 # CVPR2022-ZSVC
-This is the code files for our CVPR2022 paper about ZSVC.
+This is the code files for our CVPR2022 paper about Zero-shot video classification.